sarshardorosti/EEG-Inter-Subject-Correlation/README.md

 ## Data Collection

-Data collection involved recording EEG from subjects viewing fractal animations on a 42" monitor.
-EEG data were captured using a 32-electrode setup, synchronized with the presentation of the visual stimuli to ensure accuracy in temporal alignment.
+EEG data were collected using a 32-electrode setup from subjects as they viewed fractal animations on a 42" monitor.
+The data capture was synchronized with the visual stimuli presentation to ensure precise temporal alignment.
+Data collection involved 15 male postgraduate students, non-smokers with no history of mental disorders.
+Detailed preparation ensured accurate data by recording sessions between 9 to 11 AM in a controlled environment.

 ![Screenshot 2024-05-12 110005](https://github.com/sarshardorosti/EEG-Inter-Subject-Correlation/assets/50841748/fdf97f21-887d-4a0c-9f9c-1a6a7ceb0254)
 ![Screenshot 2024-05-12 110856](https://github.com/sarshardorosti/EEG-Inter-Subject-Correlation/assets/50841748/5b51c74d-f4fc-46fd-b87a-dfddfb7a985b)

 To import data, the address of the first data must be given to raw2 to use the data structure for processing.